filipgorczynski/filipgorczynski/README.md

 * Basics of electronics (I've already connected battery with a LED and it exploded only once)
 * Golang

-To be more precise - I'm continuously learning other things as well - including technologies I'm working with everyday, however I'm still trying to keep in mind that:
+To be more precise - I'm continuously learning other things as well - including technologies I'm working with on day to day, however I'm still trying to keep in mind that:

 > You can do anything, but not everything.

 And to be honest I'm not good at it because I'm curious about too many things.

-I write my personal thoughts on :gear: Tech & :seedling: Life in my :writing_hand: [Personal Blog](https://blog.filipgorczynski.me/) - more or less regularly.
+I write my personal thoughts on :gear: Tech & :seedling: Life on my :writing_hand: [Personal Blog](https://blog.filipgorczynski.me/) - more or less regularly.

 ## 📫 Connect with Me